perciplex/raas/docs/index.md

 ### Install Gym Environment
 We use the same interface as OpenAI Gym with a [custom environment](https://github.com/perciplex/gym-raas).
-To install the simulated gym-raas environment first install the standard [OpenAI gym](https://gym.openai.com/docs/)
+To install the simulated gym-raas environment first install the standard [OpenAI gym](https://gym.openai.com/docs/):
 ```sh
 pip3 install gym
 ```

-Then clone and install our custom environment.
+Then clone and install our custom environment:

 ```sh
 git clone https://github.com/perciplex/gym-raas